 Vesting schedule: A vesting schedule tells retirement plan participants the number of years of service necessary for them to earn non-forfeitable rights to 100% of employer contributions to their retirement accounts.
 For example, a graduated vesting schedule allows a plan participant to earn a higher percentage of ownership rights each year until fully vested with 100% rights.
 A cliff vesting schedule provides 0% ownership rights until a designated number of years of service is reached, at which time the participant is 100% vested.
 Employee contributions are always 100% vested.

 Volatility: The amount and frequency of fluctuations in the price of a security, commodity, or a market within a specified time period.
-Generally, an investment with high volatility is said to have higher risk since there is an increased chance that the price of the security will have fallen when an investor wants to sell.
+Generally, an investment with high volatility is said to have higher risk because there is an increased chance that the price of the security will have fallen when an investor wants to sell.

 Weighted Average: The calculated average of some given values in which certain values are assigned more influence (greater weight) over the outcome than the other values.